-A. 401(a) Plan
+401(a) Plan

-- 1. The District will contribute six and six-tenths percent (6.6%) of the base salary to the 401(a) Deferred Compensation Plan for Administrators with at least twenty-three (23), but less than thirty-seven (37), years of experience for the 2011-2012 school year. - 2.
+- 1. The District will contribute six and six-tenths percent (6.6%) of the base salary to the 401(a) Deferred Compensation Plan for Administrators with at least twenty-three (23) but less than thirty-seven (37) years of experience for the 2011-2012 school year. - 2.
 The District will contribute five and six-tenths percent (5.6%) of the base salary to the 401(a) Deferred Compensation Plan for administrators with less than twenty-three (23) years of experience for the 2011-2012 school year. - 3.
 Contributions by the District to the 401(a) Deferred Compensation Plan shall be 100% vested after five (5) total continuous years of service with the District.
 A year is defined as 120 days per calendar year.

-B. 403(b) and 457 (b) Plans
+403(b) and 457 (b) Plans

-Administrators of the District may participate in the township 403(b) and 457(b) plan offerings.
-The administrators make all contributions to these plans with the administrator's contributions.
-Administrators may enroll in this plan at any time.
+District administrators may participate in the township 403(b) and 457(b) plan offerings.
+The administrators make all contributions to these plans with the administrator's contributions, and administrators may enroll in this plan at any time.

-C. HRA/VEBA Plan
+HRA/VEBA Plan

 - 1. Establishment and Maintenance of HRA/VEBA Account: - a.
 Effective with the starting date of the 2004-2005 school year, the District will establish an HRA (Health Retirement Account) for each administrator who did not qualify for unreduced INPRS retirement benefits prior to the start of the 2004-2005 school year. - b.
-The District will establish a Deferred Compensation Plan Oversight Committee. - 2.
+The District will provide oversight for the plan in accordance with IRS rules. - 2.
 The District will contribute annually to the administrator's HRA account an amount equivalent to one percent (1%) of the base salary for any administrator with fewer than sixteen (16) years of experience prior to the start of the 2004-2005 school year and all new hires starting 2004-2005 or thereafter. - 3.
-HRA Account Access: The administrator will have access to the assets of their account upon retirement from the District provided that said administrator has reached the age of fifty-five (55) years and has completed a minimum of fifteen (15) years of service, at least ten (10) years of which must have been completed in the District (55/15/10).
-The experience requirement will be waived if an administrator qualifies for unreduced retirement from the ISTRF/PERF and is eligible to receive such retirement benefits.
-In the case of disability retirement approved by INPRS, the District may waive the age fifty-five (55) requirement.
+HRA Account Access: The administrator will have access to the assets of their account upon resignation or retirement from the District, provided that said administrator had reached the age of fifty-five (55) years and has completed a minimum of five (5) consecutive years of service in the District. - 4.
+Following Internal Revenue Code 501(c)(9) and any other applicable federal and state laws, the administrator may use the HRA account to purchase health insurance, health services, health products, and/or other legally allowed items and services.

-- 4. In accordance with Internal Revenue Code 501(c)(9) and any other applicable federal and state laws, the retired administrator may use the HRA account to purchase health insurance, health services, health products, and/or any other legally allowed items and services. - 5.
-The retired administrator may use their HRA account assets to purchase insurance through the District's plan provider(s) at the then-current group plan rate(s), provided the retired administrator pays one hundred percent (100%) of the premium for each plan chosen. - 6.
-Upon the death of the retired administrator, any assets remaining in the HRA account shall be distributed according to the Plan Document.
+- 5. The administrator may use their HRA account assets to purchase insurance through the District's plan provider(s) at the then-current group plan rate(s), provided the administrator pays one hundred percent (100%) of the premium for each plan chosen. - 6.
+Any assets remaining in the HRA account shall be distributed upon the administrator's death according to the Plan Document.